IntersectMBO/plutus/plutus-core/docs/BuiltinsOverview.md

 `Default.Builtins` contains extensive documentation on how to add a built-in function, what is allowed and what should be avoided, make sure to read everything if you want to add a built-in function.

 In practice, adding new builtins is more complicated than that, because some of the tests and Plutus Tx definitions need to be amended/created manually, see [this](https://github.com/input-output-hk/plutus/commit/173dce5ee85cb8038563dd39299abb550ea13b88) commit for an example.
-This is on top of costing requiring a lot of manual labor.
+This is on top of costing requiring a lot of manual labor (see [this](https://github.com/input-output-hk/plutus/blob/a52315036763a03b2b1d281ca7876ceaf47a5fbd/plutus-core/cost-model/CostModelGeneration.md) document for details).

 ### Builtin meanings